Yelp reviews are here.

-He was like the one teacher who really gets you, believes in you, and wants you to succeed.
+He was like the one teacher in middle school who really gets you, believes in you, and wants you to succeed.
 The one who wants you to be fully yourself more than anything else, and will sacrifice, and put aside personal profit in order to make that happen.

 It saved my life.

 I worked with him for two years and never spoke to him.
 I filled in his form and told him that was how I wanted it.
 I wanted the comfort animals get from their own kind, that basic affectionate encouragement that I was a good creature, and the world was glad I am here.
 I got it from him.
 I detached from the story of my life and recentered in the experience of it.
 I had two homes, his office and the dojo, and it was enough.